By Seniorlink on Mar 11, 2021 9:26:38 AM

 Before disease-modifying therapies were available, nearly half of all RRMS patients experienced a progression of symptoms developing into SPMS within ten years.
 Experts agree that these newer therapies make an impact, but not enough research has been done to determine the extent of their effect on the progression of MS.

 This is the rarest of the four major courses of MS, seen in 10-15% of patients.
 In clinical diagnosis, the same modifiers are used as for SPMS (active, not active, with progression, and without progression).

 From the first onset of MS symptoms, people with PPMS will generally experience a worsening level of disability over time without any cycles of relapse and remission early on.
 PPMS tends to be more difficult to treat, and more often results in a level of disability that requires greater assistance to complete daily activities.

 Multiple sclerosis can be challenging to recognize and diagnose as symptoms vary widely between individuals.
 In each case, the best outcomes often result from close monitoring of symptoms and different treatment methods over time.

 The cause of MS is unknown, and number of factors make the disease especially difficult to research.
 The definition of four phenotypes is an advancement that allows for clinicians to identify more accurate trends and effective treatments between groups.
 The more we knowledgeable we are about the symptoms and potential courses of MS, the better prepared we will be to care for disabled loved ones.

 Are you caring for a loved one with MS at home?
 Seniorlink could help.
-Learn more about our support program for caregivers of Medicaid-eligible friends and family members.
+Learn more about our coaching and support program for caregivers of Medicaid-eligible friends and family members.